San Francisco is one of my favorite cities in the world, and I’m going to give you the inside scoop through this tailored San Francisco itinerary.

 Day 1 in San Francisco, Afternoon: Piers, Fort Mason, and Coit Tower

-Normally, I wouldn’t recommend visiting the ultra-touristy Pier 39 and Fisherman’s Wharf, but if you’ve never been to San Francisco, this is the time to check it out for the people watching and street performers alone.
+Normally, I wouldn’t recommend visiting the ultra-touristy Pier 39 and Fisherman’s Wharf, but if its your first time in San Francisco, this is the time to check it out for the people watching and street performers alone.

 Money Saving Tip: Definitely do not eat on the piers; it’s a complete tourist trap.
 The only place I’ll give the a-okay is Ghirardelli Square for chocolate and ice cream, and In’n’Out if this is your first trip to California.